scikit-hep/hist/README.md

 Hist currently provides everything boost-histogram provides, and the following enhancements:

 - Hist augments axes with names:
-  - `name=` is a unique label describing each axis.
+  - `name=` is a unique label describing each axis
-  - `label=` is an optional string that is used in plotting (defaults to `name` if not provided).
+  - `label=` is an optional string that is used in plotting (defaults to `name` if not provided)
-  - Indexing, projection, and more support named axes.
+  - Indexing, projection, and more support named axes
-  - Experimental `NamedHist` is a `Hist` that disables most forms of positional access.
+  - Experimental `NamedHist` is a `Hist` that disables most forms of positional access

 - The `Hist` class augments `bh.Histogram` with reduced typing construction:
   - Optional import-free construction system
-  - `flow=False` is a fast way to turn off flow
+  - `flow=False` is a fast way to turn off flow for the axes on construction
   - Storages can be given by string
   - `storage=` can be omitted
   - `data=` can initialize a histogram with existing data